ZeqinYu/FSTS/README.md

 # FSTS
 [NeurIPS 2025] Toward Real-world Text Image Forgery Localization: Structured and Interpretable Data Synthesis

-The current FSTS version was self-funded.
-We plan to advance toward FSTS v3, featuring larger scale and richer tampering diversity.
-We welcome research or funding support: kimjyu@foxmail.com
+---

+### 🌍 Support Future FSTS Development
+The **FSTS dataset** has been entirely developed through self-funded effort.
+To extend it into **FSTS vX** with more realistic and diverse tampering scenarios, we are looking for research partners or sponsors interested in supporting this work.
+📧 **Contact:** kimjyu@foxmail.com